Comparing NeoGenomics (NASDAQ:NEO) and Digipath (OTCMKTS:DIGP)

 NeoGenomics, Inc. is a clinical laboratory company, which engages in cancer genetics diagnostic testing and pharma services.
 It operates through the Clinical Services and Pharma Services segments.
 The Clinical Services segment offers cancer testing services to community-based pathologists, hospitals, academic centers, and oncology groups.
 The Pharma Services segment focuses on supporting pharmaceutical firms in drug development programs by supporting various clinical trials and research.
 It also provides testing services in support of its pharmaceutical clients’ oncology programs from discovery to commercialization.
 The company was founded by Michael T. Dent on October 29, 1998 and is headquartered in Fort Myers, FL.

-Receive News & Ratings for NeoGenomics Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for NeoGenomics and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Digipath Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Digipath and related companies with MarketBeat.com's FREE daily email newsletter.